ammar-homaida-statistics/easystatisticsacademy/foundations/what-is-data/index.md

 &nbsp;   <p>

-&nbsp;     <strong>Data</strong> is recorded values or entries: numbers, labels, dates, text, images,

-&nbsp;     or any stored observations.
+&nbsp;     Information is data organized to add meaning—for example, summaries, comparisons, or patterns that help answer a question.

 &nbsp;   </p>